 2. If you were offered a job of increased responsibility or potential in the law enforcement field in another area or agency, what factors would lead you to:

 Decline the offer?

-Number of Affirmative Answers Percentage of Individuals with Affirmative Answers Ties to present area 68 % 52 Loss of pension benefits already accrued 64 48 Loss of seniority Cost or inconvenience of moving 54 22 41 17 Other For example: 4.
-15 11
+Percentage of individuals with affirmative answers

+Ties to present area, 68 52

+Loss of pension benefits already accrued 64 48

+Loss of seniority 54 41

+Cost or inconvenience of moving 22 17

+Other, 15 11